|From K4TLH's Weekend Radio Projects you can build - By:

 applied to U3a, a single clock signal is outputted at Not-Q at half the

-whether on chip or featured on a rig, uses a more simplified form
+whether on chip or featured on a rig, say they use "Curtis A" +

 keyer simply polls the opposite paddle of the one the keyer is in the

 middle of producing an element for basically to see if something is